Songs and Instrumentals: Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Songs and Instrumentals received an average score of 84 based on 19 reviews, indicating "universal acclaim".

 Roisin O'Connor of The Independent gave Songs a perfect score, writing, "It's excruciating in its honesty – even for Lenker, who's hardly known for shying away from her feelings.
 Now she bares her pain with complete abandon.
 It's quite extraordinary."
 Peter Watts of Uncut gave the album an 8 out of 10 rating, writing, "Most musicians would use these sounds to ground the music in a sense of naturalism, but with Lenker it enhances the mystery."

 In her three-star review for Mojo, Victoria Segal wrote that the albums "seem to have rolled away from the modern world entirely" and that Songs felt more focused with Lenker's "sweet, freshly cut" vocals.
-The Uproxx editorial staff highlighted these two albums among the releases the week of October 25 for Indie Mixtape, calling them a "fitting pair of albums to soundtrack autumnal living".
+The Uproxx editorial staff highlighted the two albums among the releases the week of October 25 for Indie Mixtape, calling them a "fitting pair of albums to soundtrack autumnal living".